gvnwltrs/gvnwltrs/README.md

 ### Lately

 Bunch of embedded projects I've been sitting on lately (keeping local).
 I'll start sharing more here on projects realted to that, and improving them over time as I go down the rabbit hole 😉.
 Low-level stuff is great, but need to get even lower.
 Need to know how the software acutally runs on the hardware, especially for where technology is and where it's heading...🧐

+## Of Interest

+Check out https://github.com/gvnwltrs/ros2_webrtc_video_streamer periodically if your into ROS2 video streaming.
+Could use the help.
+It's WebRTC based.